MSKose/recipe-app-react/README.md

 ## Description

-With this project, I aimed to create a website to improve my skills with APIs, React Routing, useState and useEffect.
+With this project, I aimed to create a website to improve my skills with APIs, React Routing, Styled Components, React Icons, useState and useEffect.

 ## Project Skeleton